14 Mukhi Rudraksha (Deva Mani): Benefits, Price, Sade Sati Premium Remedy & Complete Guide

 14 Mukhi Rudraksha (Premium Saturn Remedy)

-- Mechanism: Shielding + third-eye activation.
-Interposes Hanuman's protective energy between Saturn and the wearer, while simultaneously activating divine vision and intuitive clarity.
+- Mechanism: Shielding plus third-eye activation.
+Places the bead's protective energy between Saturn and the wearer, while also awakening inner vision and intuitive clarity.

 - Chakra: Ajna (Third Eye)